microsoft/SynapseML/website/docs/features/responsible_ai/Data Balance Analysis.md

 * **Quality of service harms**: When an AI system does not work as well for one group of people as it does for another.
 * **Stereotyping harms**: When an AI system makes unfair generalizations about groups of people and reinforces negative stereotypes.
 * **Demeaning harms**: When an AI system is actively derogatory or offensive.
-* **Over- and underrepresentation harms**: When an AI system over- or underrepresents some groups of people or may even erase some groups entirely.
+* **Over- and underrepresentation harms**: When an AI system over- or under represents some groups of people or may even erase some groups entirely.

 **Note**: *Because fairness in AI is fundamentally a sociotechnical challenge, it's often impossible to fully “de-bias” an AI system.
 Instead, teams tasked with developing and deploying AI systems must work to identify, measure, and mitigate fairness-related harms as much as possible.
 Data Balance Analysis is a tool to help do so, in combination with others.*